BerkeleyLab/Bedrock/build-tools/newad.md

 ## newad Documentation

-`newad.py` is a python script used for automatic address generation.
-It does so by scanning the given verilog file and parses the port declaration.
-The output from newad.py is a `.json` file which includes all registers along with their specific properties.
+`newad.py` is a python script used for automatic address generation and automatic port assignments.
+Main goal is to hide the complexity of dealing with registers inside FPGA and reduce the boilerplate code.

+The output (therefore functionality) of newad.py can be changed depending on how it is called from the CLI.

 The ports on the input verilog file can be 'marked' as a register on the final address map.
 The marking is done by adding `external` comment.
 Additional properties of the given register can be indicated to the newad by extending the 'external comment with additional arguments.